 - 1.3 08/01/2020 - Allow population of direct email with test content

 FAQQ: What's the difference between Preview Email and Test Checkout Email ?

-A: Preview Email shows you what one of the HTML emails sent by the cart (including the checkout email) will look like after you make changes to the HTML template.
+A: Preview Email shows you what one of the HTML emails sent by the cart (including the checkout email) will look like after you make changes to the HTML template and CSS.
 Test Checkout Email actually *re-sends* a checkout email for an order to the store owner, so you can verify both the text and HTML emails after making changes.